nickmccleery/nickmccleery.github.io/content/about.md

 date: 2023-09-03
 ---

 Engineer who likes working at the intersection of hardware and software.

-Founder of [Anneal](https://www.getanneal.com); currently trying to spend as much time as possible with the IDE closed.
+Founder of [Anneal](https://www.getanneal.com).

 ## Professional Interests